Bruno-Klemz/Portfolio/README.md

 My main focus is mobile development using the cross-platform Flutter framework, building apps for both Android and iOS.
 I'm currently aiming to become a tech lead in the near future, so I'm constantly improving my skills, especially with the Dart + Flutter stack.
 I'm also learning Golang to deepen my understanding of the entire mobile app development lifecycle.

-I'm currently working at a startup building an app for music lovers, which already has around 800,000 registered users.
-This app allows users to collaborate remotely to create new hits, and fosters communities and social connections.
-In this project, I work daily with:

-🏠 **Clean Architecture**
-I contribute across the entire architecture: from the presentation layer (UI) through BLoC (business logic) and down to data request layers like use cases and repositories.
-I use models for parsing and entities as domain-level objects.

-💭 **API Integration**
-I consume two APIs built with Golang — one for listing user chats and another for all general requests.

-📱 **UI Development**
-I implement complex user interfaces based on detailed product/design specifications from Figma.

-🔨 **Unit Testing**
-For every feature, I write unit tests covering all layers mentioned above, including the layout.

-If you find my profile interesting, feel free to reach out and start a conversation!

 ### Experience

 >### 🧑‍💻 Flutter Developer at Indaband